Social Icons

 Not long ago, during my school days, I was so fascinated to learn that humans are shelved at a higher rung in the ladder of animal nomenclature.

 A few years later, my Biology teacher sang the same song of human praise in a different language.
-She would claim, “Homo sapiens are primates with a relatively larger brain with the well-developed neocortex, prefrontal cortex and temporal lobes which facilitates a higher level of abstract reasoning, language and problem solving”.
+She would claim, “Homo sapiens are primates with a relatively larger brain with the well-developed neocortex, prefrontal cortex and temporal lobes which facilitates a higher level of abstract reasoning, language and problem-solving”.

 I wowed my teachers for singing these characteristic human attributes when I was quite young.
 But today, as the tongue of my ear matured, I can taste an irony in the dish of this peculiar human praise.